Street Votes FAQ

 What about social housing?

-The land value uplift from street votes will be shared with the local authority.
-They can use that to fund additional social housing.
+Street votes present a great opportunity to help to fund a new generation of council homes.
+The land value uplift from street votes will be shared with the local authority who can use it to fund more social homes.

-Street votes have also been supported by senior figures at housing associations, as a means for their tenants to decide on improvements to where they live.
+Street votes have also been supported by senior figures at housing associations, as a means for their tenants to decide on improvements to where they live and support new social homes.

 Won't street votes just give power to big developers?